Houston Spinal Cord Injury Attorneys

 Spinal Cord Injury Classifications

-Spinal cord injuries are classified based on the region of the spine affected.
+Spinal cord injuries are classified based on the region of the spine affected, and each type carries distinct impacts on mobility, sensation, and bodily function.

-Cervical injuries, which affect the upper spinal cord, are among the most severe.
-These injuries can result in extensive weakness or paralysis, loss of sensation, and an inability to control nerve signals below the injury site.
-Many victims lose the ability to breathe independently and require ventilatory support.
-Additionally, bowel and bladder dysfunction are common, often necessitating permanent stabilization or assistive devices.
+Cervical injuries affect the upper spinal cord and are among the most severe.
+They can cause extensive weakness or paralysis, loss of sensation, and inability to control nerve signals below the injury site.
+Many survivors lose the ability to breathe independently and require ventilatory support.
+Bowel and bladder dysfunction are also common, often requiring permanent assistive devices.

-Thoracic injuries involve the mid-spinal cord and typically lead to paralysis of the legs while leaving arm function intact.
-Although victims retain use of their arms, they often experience loss of sensation in the lower body along with bowel and bladder dysfunction.
-These injuries can impair mobility and require extensive rehabilitation.
+Thoracic injuries affect the mid-spinal cord and typically cause leg paralysis while leaving arm function intact.
+Survivors often experience loss of lower-body sensation along with bowel and bladder dysfunction, requiring extensive rehabilitation to regain as much independence as possible.

-Injuries to the lumbar region result in motor function loss in the legs and reduced control over the buttocks, abdomen, and genital organs.
+Lumbar injuries result in motor function loss in the legs and reduced control over the lower abdomen, buttocks, and genitals.
 Surgical intervention is often necessary to stabilize the injury and prevent further complications.
-While victims may maintain upper body strength, their mobility is often significantly limited.
+Upper body strength may be preserved, but mobility is frequently limited.

 Sacral injuries, located at the base of the spine, primarily affect bowel and bladder control.
-In many cases, victims also experience paralysis or weakness in the hips and legs, along with reduced or absent control over the thighs, calves, feet, and genital organs.
-Although these injuries tend to be less severe than cervical or thoracic injuries, they still impose considerable limitations on daily life and independence.
+Survivors may also experience weakness or paralysis in the hips and legs, along with reduced control over the thighs, calves, feet, and genitals.
+Though these injuries tend to be less severe than cervical or thoracic injuries, they still impose real limitations on daily life and independence.

-At Arnold & Itkin, we work with top spinal injury specialists, rehabilitation experts, and life-care planners to ensure your injury is correctly identified and thoroughly documented.
-This allows us to build a powerful case for the compensation you need to move forward, not just for today, but for the rest of your life.
+At Arnold & Itkin, we work with top spinal injury physicians, rehabilitation professionals, and life-care planners to ensure your injury is correctly identified and thoroughly documented.
+That foundation lets us build a powerful case for the compensation you need to move forward, not just today, but for the rest of your life.

 Effects of Spinal Cord Injuries

 • Breathing Issues: Injuries at or above C3, C4, and C5 can impair or stop breathing entirely, often requiring ventilatory support.
-Injuries at C5 and below can also cause breathing difficulties, such as rapid, shallow breaths.
+Injuries at C5 and below can also cause rapid, shallow breathing.

-• Irregular Heartbeat & Low Blood Pressure: Cervical spinal cord injuries frequently result in unstable blood pressure and arrhythmias, often appearing within the first two weeks after injury.
-Low blood pressure often occurs due to loss of vascular tone, as blood vessels widen and cause blood to pool in distant arteries.
+• Irregular Heartbeat and Low Blood Pressure: Cervical spinal cord injuries frequently cause unstable blood pressure and arrhythmias, often appearing within the first two weeks after injury.
+Blood vessels may widen and cause blood to pool, leading to low blood pressure.

-• Blood Clots: People with spinal cord injuries face an increased risk of deep vein thrombosis (DVT) and pulmonary embolism, which are potentially life-threatening conditions involving blood clots.
+• Blood Clots: People with spinal cord injuries face an increased risk of deep vein thrombosis (DVT) and pulmonary embolism, both potentially life-threatening conditions.

-• Spasms: Spinal cord damage may disrupt the brain’s regulation of reflexes, making them exaggerated and spastic.
-Severe spasms can interfere with daily activities and may require medical treatment, such as muscle relaxants.
+• Spasms: Spinal cord damage may disrupt the brain’s regulation of reflexes, producing exaggerated, spastic responses.
+Severe spasms can interfere with daily activities and may require treatment such as muscle relaxants.

-• Autonomic Dysreflexia: Autonomic dysreflexia occurs when stimuli below the spinal cord injury site level trigger uncontrolled reflexes, causing spikes in blood pressure, rapid heartbeat, and complications like strokes and seizures.
+• Autonomic Dysreflexia: Stimuli below the injury site can trigger uncontrolled reflexes, causing blood pressure spikes, rapid heartbeat, and complications such as stroke or seizure.

-• Reproductive & Sexual Function: Spinal cord injuries have a greater impact on sexual and reproductive function in men than in women.
-Men may face challenges with erections or ejaculation, while most women retain the ability to conceive and carry a pregnancy, though complications may arise depending on the severity of the injury.
+• Reproductive and Sexual Function: Spinal cord injuries affect men and women differently.
+Men may face challenges with erections or ejaculation, while most women retain the ability to conceive and carry a pregnancy, though complications may arise depending on injury severity.

-Every effect of a spinal cord injury should be considered when seeking fair compensation.
-Our team works with experts to consider all impacts that such an injury may have on your life now and into the future.
-From there, we can pursue the full value of your Houston spinal cord injury lawsuit, even when the other side tries to deny accountability, delay your claim, or minimize what you've experienced.
-We counteract these measures with clear, compelling evidence.
+Every one of these effects matters when building a claim for fair compensation.
+Our team works with experts to account for all the ways a spinal cord injury affects a client’s life now and in the future.
+We pursue the full value of your Houston spinal cord injury lawsuit, and when the other side tries to deny accountability, delay your claim, or minimize your injuries, we counter with clear, compelling evidence.

 Diagnosing Spinal Cord Injuries

-Spinal cord injuries can be challenging to diagnose, and delays or missed diagnoses can result in more severe outcomes.
-Accurate identification requires thorough patient evaluations, including detailed medical histories and physical exams.
+Spinal cord injuries can be challenging to diagnose, and delays or missed diagnoses can lead to worse outcomes.
+Accurate identification requires thorough evaluation, including detailed medical histories and physical exams.

 When to Conduct Emergency Diagnostic Tests